Quick Start - The 5 Steps

 IMPORTANT: Each of the commands - either Windows or *NIX must be run on a single line - watch out for continuations.

-This requires no interaction, will use the default setup, two replicas, and two shards under the 'example' cloud node.
+This requires no interaction, will use the default Solr configuration with two replicas, and two shards under the 'example' cloud node.

 Command(s)